scgerkin/C964_Capstone/paper/paper.md

 Lastly, each image was resized from the original 1024x1024 down to 256x256 to fit with InceptionV3 (and to decrease the training time).

-## Data Product Code
-//TODO review the functionality of the code used to perform the analysis of the data and how it provided the necessary functionality of descriptive and predictive outputs.
-You will also need to submit the entire, functional source code.

 ## Hypothesis Verification
 The initial hypothesis, that a predictive model to classify chest X-ray images with diagnostic labels, could be created is tentatively accepted.
 Despite the fact that the created model was unable to reach an appropriate level of accuracy on validation and testing data, the model did show the ability to have a high degree of accuracy during training.
 This is indicative of data _overfitting_, or a propensity to accurately predict on the training data with failure to generalize to new, unknown data[^overfitCite].